allegro/allegro.tech/_posts/2015-09-01-scailing-graphite.md

 * graphite-web: end user API and graphical interface, includes powerful query and metric processing language
 * carbon-relay: metrics input API, capable of routing metrics between storage hosts
 * carbon-cache: persistent store abstraction
-* [whisper](https://github.com/graphite-project/whisper): RRD-like time series database library
+* [whisper](https://github.com/graphite-project/whisper): [Round Robin Database](http://oss.oetiker.ch/rrdtool/index.en.html)-like time series database library

-There are other storage implementations that can be used instead of Whisper, but at the time of Graphite deployment in Allegro this was the most stable implementation.
+There are other storage implementations that can be used instead of Whisper, but at the time of Graphite deployment at Allegro this was the most stable implementation.
 We are already experimenting with different stores, but that is outside the scope of this blogpost.